Loop structure on equivariant $K$-theory of semi-infinite flag manifolds: Introduction

 \section{Introduction}

 Let $G$ be a simply connected simple algebraic group over $\C$ with a maximal torus $H$.
 Let $\Gr$ denote its affine Grassmannian and let $\sB$ be its flag variety.

-Following a seminal work of Peterson \cite{Pet97} (on the quantum cohomology), many efforts have paid to understand the (small) quantum $K$-group $qK ( \mathscr B )$ of $\sB$ in terms of the $K$-group $K ( \Gr )$ of affine Grassmanians (see \cite{LSS10,LLMS17} and the references therein).
-One of its form, borrowed from Lam-Li-Mihalcea-Shimozono \cite{LLMS17}, is a (conjectural) ring isomorphism:
+Following the seminal work of Peterson \cite{Pet97} (on the quantum cohomology, see also Lam-Shimozono \cite{LS10}), there were many efforts to understand the (small) quantum $K$-group $qK ( \sB )$ of $\sB$ in terms of the $K$-group $K ( \Gr )$ of affine Grassmannians (see \cite{LSS10,LLMS17} and the references therein).
+One of its forms, borrowed from Lam-Li-Mihalcea-Shimozono \cite{LLMS17}, is a (conjectural) ring isomorphism:

-where subscript $H$ indicate the $H$-equivariant version and the subscript $\lo$ denote certain localizations.
-Here the multiplication in $K _H ( \Gr ) _\lo$ is the {\it Pontryagin product}, that differs from the usual product, while the multiplication of $qK_H ( \mathscr B )_\lo$ is standard in quantum $K$-theory \cite{Giv00,Lee04}.
+where subscript $H$ indicate the $H$-equivariant version and the subscript $\lo$ denotes certain localizations.
+Here the multiplication in $K _H ( \Gr ) _\lo$ is the {\it Pontryagin product}, that differs from the usual action of the $K$-group of the thick affine Grassmannian (that one may internalize using the perfect pairing \cite{Kum17} or the identification with the topological $K$-group \cite{KK90}), while the multiplication of $qK_H ( \sB )_\lo$ is standard in quantum $K$-theory \cite{Giv00,Lee04}.

-On the other hand, we have another version $\bQ_G^{\mathrm{rat}}$ of affine flag variety of $G$, called the semi-infinite flag variety (\cite{FF,FM99,FFKM}).
-Almost from the beginning \cite{Giv94}, it is expected that $\bQ_G^{\mathrm{rat}}$ have some relation with the quantum cohomology of $\mathscr B$.
-In fact, we can calculate the equivariant $K$-theoretic $J$-function of $\sB$ using $\bQ_G^{\mathrm{rat}}$ (\cite{GL03,BF14a}), and the reconstruction theorem \cite{LP04,IMT15} tells us that they essentially recover the ring structure of the (big) quantum $K$-group of $\mathscr B$.
+On the other hand, we have another version $\bQ_G^{\ra}$ of affine flag variety of $G$, called the semi-infinite flag variety (\cite{FF,FM99,FFKM}).
+Almost from the beginning \cite{Giv94}, it was expected that $\bQ_G^{\ra}$ have some relation with the quantum cohomology of $\sB$.
+In fact, we can calculate the equivariant $K$-theoretic $J$-function of $\sB$ using $\bQ_G^{\ra}$ (\cite{GL03,BF14a}), and the reconstruction theorem \cite{LP04,IMT15} tells us that this essentially recovers the ring structure of the (big) quantum $K$-group of $\sB$.

-In \cite{KNS17}, we have defined and calculated the equivariant $K$-group of $\bQ_G^{\mathrm{rat}}$, that is also expected to have some relation to $qK_H ( \mathscr B )$, and hence also to $K_H ( \Gr )$.
-The goal of this paper is to tell exact relations as follows:
+In \cite{KNS17}, we have defined and calculated the equivariant $K$-group of $\bQ_G^{\ra}$, that is also expected to have some relation to $qK_H ( \sB )$, and hence also to $K_H ( \Gr )$.
+The goal of this paper is to tell the exact relations as follows: